Skip to content

 Polars supports eager evaluation and lazy evaluation whereas pandas only supports eager evaluation.
 The lazy evaluation mode is powerful because Polars carries out automatic query optimization when it examines the query plan and looks for ways to accelerate the query or reduce memory usage.

 Dask also supports lazy evaluation when it generates a query plan.
-However, Dask does not carry out query optimization on the query plan.

 Key syntax differences